Real estate investment trust: Evolution

 Around the time of their creation in 1960, the first REITs primarily consisted of mortgage companies.
-The industry experienced significant expansion in the late 1960s and early 1970s.
+The industry expanded significantly in the late 1960s and early 1970s.
 The growth primarily resulted from the increased use of mREITs in land development and construction deals.
 The Tax Reform Act of 1976 authorized REITs to be established as corporations in addition to business trusts.

-The Tax Reform Act of 1986 also impacted REITs.
+The Tax Reform Act of 1986 also affected REITs.
 The legislation included new rules designed to prevent taxpayers from using partnerships to shelter their earnings from other sources.
 Three years later, REITs witnessed significant losses in the stock market.

-Retail REIT Taubman Centers Inc. launched the modern era of REITs in 1992 with its creation of the UPREIT.
-In an UPREIT, the parties of an existing partnership and a REIT become partners in a new "operating partnership".
+Retail REIT Taubman Centers Inc. launched the modern era of REITs in 1992 with its UPREIT, in which the parties of an existing partnership and a REIT become partners in a new "operating partnership".
 The REIT typically is the general partner and the majority owner of the operating partnership units, and the partners who contributed properties have the right to exchange their operating partnership units for REIT shares or cash.
-The industry struggled beginning in 2007 as the global financial crisis kicked in.
-In response to the global credit crisis, listed REITs responded by deleveraging (paying off debt) and re-equitizing (selling stock to get cash) their balance sheets.
+The industry struggled during the 2008 financial crisis, after which listed REITs responded by paying off debt and re-equitizing their balance sheets by selling stock for cash.
 Listed REITs and REOCs raised $37.5 billion in 91 secondary equity offerings, nine IPOs and 37 unsecured debt offerings as investors continued to act favorably to companies strengthening their balance sheets following the credit crisis.